 With the Pro Product, there is a bit more technology that can be used for high-profile productions, even in weaker light.
 Because a 5/4 CMOS sensor is built into the Zenmuse X3 gimbal.
 To classify the whole thing: the X3 sensor is as big as that of the GoPro, the X5 sensor as big as that of the Panasonic Lumix GH4.
 If you compare a test of the Plus and a test of the Pro model, it becomes clear that weak light is not the problem with the more expensive product.

 At the end of 2018, DJI presented a mini gimbal with a built-in camera: The DJI Osmo Pocket.
-This films at 4K and 60 fps and has a 1 / 2,3 inch sensor, which we also know from the DJI Osmo Plus.
-The integrated touch screen in the Osmo Pocket enables the gimbal to be operated without the iPhone.
-Nevertheless, there is a port that allows a connection to the iPhone to use advanced functions.
+This one films with 4K and 60 fps and has a 1/2,3 inch sensor, which we also know from the DJI Osmo Plus.
+The integrated touch screen in the Osmo Pocket allows the gimbal to be operated without the iPhone.
+However, there is a port that allows connection to the iPhone to use advanced features.

 Both DJI and other manufacturers have plenty of accessories for the individual DJI Osmo models.
 This is how the gimbal and camera on the DJI Osmo Pro can be exchanged and these lenses can be attached (sometimes with the required balancing ring):

 - DJI MFT 15mm f / 1.7 ASPH